-My work at Calgary Zoo focuses on community conservation and how local ecological knowledge can benefit wildlife conservation.
-I also have expertise in modelling species distributions, and in developing tools to analyse data that challenge the assumptions underlying most conventional statistical methods.
-I completed the International Baccaleaureate at Waterford Kamhalaba United World College in Swaziland, a BSc in Applied Ecology at the University of Leeds and a DPhil at the University of Oxford.
+Jana’s work at the Wilder Institute Calgary Zoo focuses on community conservation and how local ecological knowledge can benefit wildlife conservation.
+She also has expertise in modelling species distributions, and in developing tools to analyse data that challenge the assumptions underlying most conventional statistical methods.
+Jana completed the International Baccalaureate at Waterford Kamhalaba United World College in Swaziland, a BSc in Applied Ecology at the University of Leeds and a DPhil at the University of Oxford.

-I am an interdisciplinary conservation scientist with experience in Africa, Asia, Europe and North America, especially interested in projects aimed to inform proactive policy dialogues (having led a global horizon scan of emerging issues in the illegal wildlife trade) and how business opportunities and entrepreneurial approaches can catalyse sustainable strategies in both the terrestrial and marine contexts for local communities.
-I’ve previously worked at a number of academic, NGO and government institutions including the CORDIO East Africa, University of Oxford, Frankfurt Zoological Society, as well as within the private sector.
-I am or have been involved in a wide breath of applied conservation projects, relating to sustainable agriculture, locally managed marine areas, illegal wildlife trade, human-wildlife conflict, circular economy and natural capital.
-I completed a BSc in Applied Zoology at McGill University and a MSc in Conservation Science at Imperial College London.
+Nafeesa is an interdisciplinary conservation scientist with experience in Africa, Asia, Europe and North America, especially interested in projects aimed to inform proactive policy and management dialogues (having led a global horizon scan of emerging issues in the illegal wildlife trade) and how business opportunities and entrepreneurial approaches can catalyse sustainable strategies in both the terrestrial and marine contexts for local communities.
+She has previously worked at different academic, NGO and government institutions including CORDIO East Africa, University of Oxford, Frankfurt Zoological Society, as well as within the private sector.
+Nafeesa is/has been involved in a breath of applied conservation projects, relating to sustainable agriculture, locally managed marine areas, illegal wildlife trade, human-wildlife conflict, circular economy and natural capital.
+She completed a BSc in Applied Zoology at McGill University and a MSc in Conservation Science at Imperial College London.

-I co-direct the Sheffield Institute for International Development (SIID), at the University of Sheffield.
-I trained as an anthropologist at UCL, where I wrote my PhD under Kathy Homewood’s supervision.
-I then worked at the Geography Departments of the Universities of Cambridge (on a post-doc with Bill Adams) and Oxford before moving to Manchester (at the Institute for Development Policy and Management, now Global Development Institute) in 2005 and then Sheffield in 2015.
-Most of my research has been in Tanzania, where I have worked on livelihood change, natural resource governance, microfinance and institutional performance.
-But I have also worked in South Africa, Australia, New Zealand and India.
-My broader interests include work on global overviews of the social impacts of protected areas, media and conservation, sectoral studies of NGOs and development data.
-I have also worked on celebrity and development, based largely on research in the UK.
+Dan co-directs the Sheffield Institute for International Development (SIID), at the University of Sheffield.
+He trained as an anthropologist at UCL, where he wrote his PhD under Kathy Homewood’s supervision.
+Dan then worked at the Geography Departments of the Universities of Cambridge (on a post-doc with Bill Adams) and Oxford before moving to Manchester (at the Institute for Development Policy and Management, now Global Development Institute) in 2005 and then Sheffield in 2015.
+Most of his research has been in Tanzania, where he has worked on livelihood change, natural resource governance, microfinance and institutional performance.
+He has also worked in South Africa, Australia, New Zealand and India.
+His broader interests include work on global overviews of the social impacts of protected areas, media and conservation, sectoral studies of NGOs and development data.
+He has also worked on celebrity and development, based largely on research in the UK.

 Executive director of the new England Biolabs Foundation.
 Jessica’s work focuses on stewardship of biocultural landscapes, community engagement in conservation, and governance of protected areas.
 She has three decades of experience with community-based conservation, having worked in the Caribbean, Mesoamerica, Andean South America, Central and Eastern Europe, and the Balkans.
 Prior to joining the foundation, Jessica was senior vice president of the Quebec-Labrador Foundation/Atlantic Center for the Environment (QLF), where she was responsible for international capacity-building and exchange programs, and was a founding partner of the US National Park Service’s Stewardship Institute.
 A current member of IUCN’s World Commission on Protected Areas (WCPA), Jessica chairs its Protected Landscapes Specialist Group.
 She plays a leadership role with several NGOs and foundation affinity groups, serving as chair of the board of Terralingua, vice president of International Funders for Indigenous Peoples, and on the advisory boards of New England International Donors and the Sacred Natural Sites Initiative.
 Recently, she has consulted with the UNDP/Global Environmental Facility Small Grants Programme and its Community Management of Protected Areas for Conservation initiative (COMPACT).

 Founder and Director of WildCRU and Oxford University’s first ever Professor of Wildlife Conservation.
-My scientific background is in behavioural ecology, with an emphasis on carnivores, but as both the WildCRU, and the whole field of conservation, have evolved, our work has become inter-disciplinary.
+Davids’ scientific background is in behavioural ecology, with an emphasis on carnivores, but as both the WildCRU, and the whole field of conservation, has evolved, his work has become inter-disciplinary.
 Themes as diverse as endangered species, invasives, human-wildlife conflict, wildlife diseases and payments for ecosystem services, all fit within the WildCRU’s wider aim.
 There is a human dimension to every WildCRU project and without the commitment and cooperation of local people, conservation is virtually impossible.
-We engage in education, community involvement and practical action to deliver ‘Research Plus’.
-In addition to our work with governments, policy-makers and NGOs, we have, for example, helped create a volunteer training scheme (part of which trains rehabilitated addicts in mammal monitoring), created a successful, funded internship training scheme, a business and biodiversity programme; we run a climate change programme with Earthwatch and HSBC, and several theatre groups that ‘perform’ our data for example in Zimbabwe
+The group engages in education, community involvement and practical action to deliver ‘Research Plus’.
+In addition to working with governments, policy-makers and NGOs, WildCRU has, for example, helped create a volunteer training scheme (part of which trains rehabilitated addicts in mammal monitoring), created a successful, funded internship training scheme, a business and biodiversity programme; run a climate change programme with Earthwatch and HSBC, and several theatre groups that ‘perform’ data, for example in Zimbabwe.

-East Africa Wildlife Crime Technical Advisor at WWF, with various previous roles in WWF (Nairobi) and WWF-UK since 2009 and work for before then with the RSPB, the Department of national Parks and Wildlife Malawi, Exemvelo KZN Wildlife and the Wildlife and Environment Society of South Africa.
-Andrew holds an MSC in Conservation and Land management from the University of Bangor.
+Andrew is the East Africa Wildlife Crime Technical Advisor at WWF, with various previous roles in WWF (Nairobi) and WWF-UK since 2009.
+Before then, he worked for the Royal Society for the Protection of Birds (RSPB), the Department of National Parks and Wildlife Malawi, Exemvelo KZN Wildlife and the Wildlife and Environment Society of South Africa.
+Andrew holds an MSc in Conservation and Land management from the University of Bangor.

 Yaa Ntiamoa – Baidu